-For many people illness is a very private matter but Amie’s journey was well-documented in local media and her progress followed by the Wagga Wagga community.
+For many people, illness is a very private matter but Amie’s journey was well-documented in local media, and her progress followed by the Wagga Wagga community.
 It had always been her wish that others learn from her story and not have to face the same fate at the hands of melanoma.
-The Amie St Clair Melanoma Trust has been created in her honour to educate and support Riverina families with regards to melanoma prevention and education.
-It was also recognised during Amie’s illness that there are limited resources and support for melanoma patients in rural areas.
+The Amie St Clair Melanoma Trust has been created in her honor to educate and support Riverina families with regards to melanoma prevention and education.
+It was also recognized during Amie’s illness that there are limited resources and support for melanoma patients in rural areas.
 The trust seeks to address this by providing support for other families fighting melanoma.

 Our Board of Directors includes: